Undergraduate Transfer Students

 Students from accredited institutions are welcome to apply as transfer students to Vanderbilt University.
 Students must have completed at least 12 semester hours of credit to be considered for transfer.
 All students admitted as transfers must be enrolled for at least 4 semesters (60 credit hours) to earn a degree from Vanderbilt University.

 Preference will be given to students who have been enrolled full-time in college-level coursework at institutions similar to Vanderbilt.
 Collegiate academic achievement is important in admissions decisions, and we also review indicators of academic success including the high school record, standardized test scores (required for transfer admission), letters of recommendation, and extracurricular activities.
 We also consider the fit with the undergraduate school and the Vanderbilt major/program for which students have applied.

 Interviews are not part of the transfer admission process at Vanderbilt.
 The Common Application essays provide insight into the applicant's perspective and enhance our understanding of how the applicant might contribute to the Vanderbilt community.
-An audition is required for Blair School of Music applicants and is a vital factor in the final application review.
+Please visit blair.vanderbilt.edu/admissions/apply for all details regarding application requirements for the Blair School of Music.

 Students who already have a bachelor's degree may not apply to the College of Arts and Science to pursue a second bachelor's degree, but are encouraged to look into graduate and professional school admission.
 Students with a bachelor's degree are welcome to apply to the Blair School of Music, School of Engineering, or Peabody College of Education and Human Development to earn a more specialized second bachelor's degree.

 Vanderbilt meets 100% of demonstrated financial need for all admitted students, including transfer students.
 Our admissions process is need-blind for U.S. citizens and eligible non-citizens.
 Read more about the three important commitments we make to admitted students through Opportunity Vanderbilt.
 Please also note: